zamora-carlos/TodoApp-Backend/README.md

 }
 ```

-### GET /todos/metrics
+### GET /api/v1/todos/metrics

-Fetches metrics on the average completion times of todos measured in seconds.
+Fetches metrics for the average completion times of to-dos, measured in seconds.

 #### Response